buildpacks/spec/extensions/project-descriptor.md

 ]
 ```

 The `.gitignore` pattern is used in both cases.
 The `exclude` and `include` keys are mutually exclusive, and if both are present the Lifecycle will error out.
-These lists apply to both buildpacks built with `pack create-package` and apps built with `pack build`.

 Any files that are excluded (either via `include` or `exclude`) will be excluded before the build (i.e. not only exluded from the final image).